Do your gums bleed constantly? Do they cause you tooth pain, and other dental issues?

 If you notice any of the above signs of gum disease, schedule an appointment with Dr. Freano to ensure effective treatment and reduce the risk of further damage or more complex dental problems.

-Treating Gum Disease with Periodontal Therapy
+Gum Disease Treatment with Periodontal Therapy in Lexington, KY

 Dr. Freano provides periodontal therapy to treat the various stages of gum disease.
 He and his team will recommend appropriate treatment after a thorough exam and determination.
 Treatment will vary from individual to individual depending on the stage of gum disease present.